alanwilter/GenEditID/docs/project_description.md

 - data manipulation:
   - select the Controls (e.g. ‘Control parental line’, ‘Control KO’), the sgRNA’s and the Projects (therefore we could merge different Projects to integrate and compare data) to visualise.
   - Manual upper and lower thresholds for Confluence (%) and growth rates (so the user can filter out cell lines.
 This cannot be automatic because sometimes one will be interested in e.g. slow growers, but other times could be interested in faster growers).
-  - lick-select of cell lines on a plot selects them from a table in another frame, and viceversa.
+  - lick-select of cell lines on a plot selects them from a table in another frame, and vice-versa.
 This is used for data integration.
   - pointer hover shows data (cell line, position in the plate, value, experiment.
 Ideally, this could be configured to select which data to show)
 - data processing:
   - Inter-plate normalisation.
 Each plate has Controls always in the same position.